How to Create an Impressive Online Marketing Portfolio (Even with No Experience)

 - Pro bono work.
 Offer your services to small businesses.
 You can find them through networking, both in-person and online.

 - Internships.
-Apply for internships, especially through your school internship center.
+Apply for internships, especially through your school internship center, or learn how to find a great marketing internship this summer.

 - Digital marketing apprenticeships.
-Create a free account on Acadium and connect with potential mentors who are looking for apprentices who are committed to learn.
+Create a free account on Acadium and connect with potential mentors who are looking for apprentices who are committed to learning.

 Watch this video to get a better idea of how Acadium can help you build out your marketing portfolio and launch your digital marketing career: